-When comparing schizophrenic patients, with or without cannabis use disorder, to controls, no significant differences were found with regard to allele frequencies or genotype distribution of the FAAH gene.
-This is consistent with the findings of Morita et al. (2005) from a Japanese population, and the recently published results of Hindocha et al. (2020), that failed also to find a significant association between rs324420 genotype and psychotic experiences in cannabis users.
-Bioque et al. (2019) analysed the genotypes of 321 patients with first episode of psychosis.
-A total of 15 SNPs of CNR1, CNR2 and FAAH were analysed, but they only found statistical significance for the rs2295633 of the FAAH gene.
-Homozygote carriers of the T allele increased the probability of presenting a psychotic episode in cannabis users against users of cannabis without this genotype.
-No sufficient statistical significance was found for rs324420 polymorphism.
-Watts et al. (2020) recently found that FAAH lower levels were associated with more severe psychotic symptoms.
+When comparing schizophrenic patients with or without cannabis use disorder to controls, no significant differences were found with regard to allele frequencies or genotype distribution of the FAAH gene.
+This is consistent with the findings of Morita et al. (2005) in relation to a Japanese population, and the recently published results of Hindocha et al. (2020), which also failed to find a significant association between the rs324420 genotype and psychotic experiences in cannabis users.
+Bioque et al. (2019) analysed the genotypes of 321 patients with first-episode psychosis.
+A total of 15 CNR1, CNR2 and FAAH SNPs were analysed, but they only found statistical significance in the case of the rs2295633 polymorphism of the FAAH gene.
+Homozygote carriers of the T allele who were cannabis users had a greater likelihood of presenting a psychotic episode than users of cannabis without this genotype.
+Sufficient statistical significance was not found with regard to the rs324420 polymorphism.
+Watts et al. (2020) recently found that lower levels of FAAH were associated with more severe psychotic symptoms.
 These results were independent of cannabis exposure.

 We found an association between the rs324420 polymorphism in the FAAH gene and cannabis dependence.
-The presence of fewer heterozygotes in the rs324420 FAAH polymorphism was associated with cannabis dependence, which leads us to hypothesize that the heterozygous genotype confers some protection against cannabis dependence, in accordance with an overdominance model.
+The presence of fewer heterozygotes in the rs324420 FAAH polymorphism was associated with cannabis dependence, which leads us to hypothesise that the heterozygous genotype confers some protection against this dependence, in accordance with an overdominance model.
 Heterozygosity could thus be a balance between the demands of flexibility and stability in the neural pathways involved.
-Just as in our research, other authors have found an association between AA or CC homozygotes of this polymorphism and substance use disorders (Flanagan, Gerber, Cadet, Beutler & Sipe, 2006; Sipe et al., 2002), or different clinical manifestations in cannabis users (Haughey, Marshall, Schacht, Louis & Hutchison, 2008; Schacht, Selling & Hutchison, 2009).
+Just as in our research, other authors have found an association between the AA or CC homozygotes of this polymorphism and substance use disorders (Flanagan, Gerber, Cadet, Beutler & Sipe, 2006; Sipe et al., 2002), and different clinical manifestations in cannabis users (Haughey, Marshall, Schacht, Louis & Hutchison, 2008; Schacht, Selling & Hutchison, 2009).

 FAAH is the critical regulator of the endogenous levels of anandamide (Fezza, De Simone, Amadio & Maccarrone, 2008).
 The FAAH polymorphism rs324420 predicts a substitution of proline at position 129 of the protein by a threonine residue (P129T), resulting in a protein that is more susceptible to proteolytic degradation (Sipe, Chiang, Gerber, Beutler & Cravatt, 2002).
-Thus, FAAH 385A is associated to a lower enzymatic activity.
-FAAH knockout mice have shown altered cannabis tolerance and dependence (Falenski et al., 2010) suggesting that altered FAAH activity might modify endocannabinoid signalling in reward-controlling areas and contribute to addictive vulnerability (Van Hell et al., 2012).
+Thus, FAAH 385A is associated with lower enzymatic activity.
+FAAH knockout mice have shown altered cannabis tolerance and dependence (Falenski et al., 2010) suggesting that altered FAAH activity may modify endocannabinoid signalling in reward-controlling areas and contribute to addictive vulnerability (Van Hell et al., 2012).

-Previous literature about the relation of rs324420 polymorphism and drug use pattern seems to be extremely heterogeneous and complex (Hindocha et al., 2019; Melroy-Greif, Wilhelmsen & Ehlers, 2016; Tyndale et al., (2007).
+Previous literature about the relationship between the rs324420 polymorphism and drug use patterns seems to be extremely heterogeneous and complex (Hindocha et al., 2019; Melroy-Greif, Wilhelmsen & Ehlers, 2016; Tyndale et al., (2007).
 Lower levels of FAAH have been identified in healthy A-carriers of rs324420 (Boileau et al., 2015).
-It has been found reduced brain FAAH binding in cannabis users compared to controls.
-In addition, lower binding has been associated to abstinence, impulsivity and increased cannabinoids blood levels (Boileau et al., 2016).
-In the cannabis users’ sample of Hindocha et al. (2019) A carriers showed a greater bias toward appetitive stimuli in comparison with CC carriers.
-Hariri et al. (2009) found that carriers of FAAH 385A were associated with possible increased endocannabinoid signalling, had increased reward-related ventral striatal reactivity and more impulsivity in comparison with C385 homozygotes.
+Reduced brain FAAH binding has been found in cannabis users compared to controls.
+In addition, lower binding has been associated with abstinence, impulsivity and increased cannabinoid blood levels (Boileau et al., 2016).
+In the cannabis user sample of the Hindocha et al. (2019) study, A carriers showed a greater bias towards appetitive stimuli in comparison with CC carriers.
+Hariri et al. (2009) found that there was an association in carriers of FAAH 385A with possible increased endocannabinoid signalling, and that there was increased reward-related ventral striatal reactivity and more impulsivity in comparison with C385 homozygotes.
 On the contrary, Filbey, Schacht, Myers, Chavez & Hutchison (2010) identified higher activation in reward areas in C-allele carriers in a sample of regular marijuana users.